Struggling to find gifts for runners who have everything? This gift guide has you covered with gift ideas in all price ranges.

 This affordable Garmin would be a great gift for a runner who doesn’t yet have a GPS watch.
 Garmins are a great tool to help improve your favorite runner’s training and I have never had one stop working, which is why it makes such a great gift.
 I love that I can see my pace in real time as I’m running so that I can follow my training plans the right way!
 They also have GPS so that you can see your running route, monitor your heart rate, check your cadence and more.

 They are ALWAYS the best gift ideas.
 New socks are the best!!
-My favorite budget pick is this Zella pair which comes in a pack of 3, but Bombas socks are my #1 pick for gifting.
-(Here are the men’s Bombas if you’re shopping for a guy.)
+My favorite budget pick is this Zella pair which comes in a pack of 3, but to really treat your favorite runner, I’d buy SwiftWick or Bombas socks.
 I also have a list of all the best socks that may be helpful.

 My personal favorite are Injinji’s – yes, they’re weird looking but I love them since I have some foot problems.
 (They’re great if you have hammer toes or issues with toes wanting to overlap when you run.)
 If you want to make it a slightly bigger gift, throw in a pair of Oofos slides!
 They aren’t cute but MAN they’re comfortable after a run.

 Pro-tip if you’re new to shopping for running socks: make sure the fabric is not made of cotton (a major blister cause).
 Runners want their socks made of moisture-wicking material.

 If you’ve ever asked yourself “What do you give a marathon runner?” the answer is this.
 The Hypervolt is used in sports massages because it’s so effective.
 I got Tommy one of these two years ago and we both say it’s one of the best gifts we’ve gotten.
 I also got one for my father-in-law who is a golf professional and he loves it.
 This Amazon massage gun is more affordable and also has great reviews.